ayushi-b/Random_Phenomena_by_Babatunde_Ogunnaike/Chapter 1/README.md

 The following points can be stated for a random phenomena:
 1. If characterized properly, random phenomena are subject to rigorous mathematical analysis in much the same manner as deterministic phenomena.
 The unpredictable irregularities of the individual observations (or, more generally, the “detail”) of random phenomena in fact co-exist with surprisingly predictable ensemble, or aggregate, behavior.
 This fact makes rigorous analysis possible.
-2. The ensemble (or aggregate) characterization provided by ideal probability models can be used successfully to develop the theoretical basis for solving real problems where one is always limited to dealing with an incomplete collection of individual observations—never the entire aggregate.
+2. The ensemble (or aggregate) characterization provided by ideal probability models can be used successfully to develop the theoretical basis for solving real problems where one is always limited to dealing with an incomplete collection of individual observations — never the entire aggregate.
 A key defining characteristic of random phenomena is that specific outcomes or observations cannot be predicted with absolute certainty.
 With probabilistic analysis, this otherwise “impossible task” of predicting the unpredictable individual observation or outcome is simply replaced by the analytical task of determining the mathematical probability of its occurrence.

 There is a pattern hidden inside random data that can be approximated with statistical approaches.
 This forms the basis for the modern day Machine Learning methods.